 “I am a nurse and on my feet all day.
 The pain was getting to the point where I had to take time away from work.
 After using my custom orthotics, even for a short amount of time, I am able to spend a full day at work without discomfort.”

 There you have it!
 Three different patients, suffering from three different issues all coming to the same conclusion.
 With the proper assessment, follow up, sometimes in combination with other conservative treatment pain management can be achieved through custom orthotics.
+Learn more about orthotics in Halifax or orthotics in Dartmouth.

 Russell Cattoor, Certified Pedorthist